christopherjose/p0/README.md

 	- create a new customer entry
 	- schedule a sales order for delivery or pickup
 	- look up inventory information
-	- take a credit card payment
+	- record a payment made

 #POS Structure Description